1953–54 USM Alger season

 In the 1953–54 season, USM Alger was competing in the Second Division for the 17th season French colonial era, as well as the Forconi Cup.
 They competed in First Division, and the Forconi Cup.

+Review

+The board subsequently held several follow up meetings, the most significant being on June 19, during which it was decided to open license renewals for returning players and to begin signing licenses for new players starting, July 2, 1953.
+On July 8, the board met again with both returning and new players in preparation for their presentation to the coach on August 9, after undergoing a preliminary medical check-up on August 6, with special focus on the new signings.
+Physical training sessions began on August 12, 1953, at the club's physical education hall and on the Stade Marcel Cerdan, as part of a comprehensive training program to prepare for the start of the championship.

 Squad list

 Players and squad numbers last updated on 4 October 1953.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.

 Maamar Azef (GK), Bellout (GK), Allel Ouaguenouni, Mustapha Ouaguenouni, Zoubir Bouadjadj, Rabah Zouaoui, Zoubir Naït Kaci, Hamid Chibane, Yacef Saâdi, Boualem Mekkiri, Rabah Hassan, Abdelkader Belkraoui, Abdelkader Tchikou, Ramadan Achir, Abdallah Tadjouni, Rabah Bedarane, Abdelkader Kassar, Mostapha Bouazzaz, Ali Hamel, Boualem Rekkal, Mohamed Samghouni, Zoubir Bengnife, Ahmed Kherouni, Abderrahmene Hamdouche, Massoud Bouchakour, Abderrahmene Ben Arrafa, Hamid Ben Ali, Mohamed Seghane, Youssef Babassi, Mohamed Ben Salem, Mohamed Belarbi, Mostapha Kouirat, Chaaban Atti, Abderrahmene Ammari, Mohamed Challali, Abdelkader Maamani, Chaaban Ouair, Loui Fourmak.

 — — Squad of 1953–54 USM Alger season.